 It is important to note that Ivy Classical Academy will enroll grades K-6 in Year 1, and one additional grade will be added each year until the school is K-12.
-Ivy Classical Academy's exit standards for graduating students from grade 12 (when applicable) will directly mirror the State of Alabama's Graduation Requirements at that time.
-Current exit standards for graduating students is included.
-Please see Attachment: Alabama Exit Standards.
-What students know and will be able to do at the end of grade 6 is found in Attachment:
+Ivy Classical Academy's exit standards for graduating students from grade 12 (when applicable) will mirror the State of Alabama's Graduation Requirements (see Attachment 5).
+What students know and will be able to do at the end of grade 6 is found in Attachment 4.